Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 Cardiac tamponade occurs when too much fluid collects in the pericardium (the sac around your heart).
-The fluid may collect slowly or quickly, and puts pressure on your heart.
+The fluid puts pressure on your heart.
 This makes it difficult for your heart to pump.
-Cardiac tamponade can be life-threatening.
+Fluid may collect slowly or quickly.
+Cardiac tamponade can become life-threatening.

 WHILE YOU ARE HERE: